Your hospital visit or stay

 You will be screened before entry to the hospital and be provided with a single-use surgical face mask to wear.
-In Parkville, you will also need to fill out an online form.
+You will also need to fill out an online form.
 This can be done on your phone, or an iPad at the screening desk.
 Please allow extra time for this on arrival.
 Find out more about screening.

-If you are coming to give birth in Parkville or Sandringham, you can have two (2) birth partners with you during labour and birth.
+If you are coming to give birth in Parkville or Sandringham, you can have one (1) birth partner with you during labour and birth.